hahayonghuming/VDACs/README.md

 - VDAC utilize a simple temporal difference (TD) advantage policy gradient.
 Both [COMA](https://arxiv.org/abs/1705.08926) advantage gradient and TD advantage gradient are unbiased estimates of a vanilla policy gradient.
 However, our StarCraft testbed results (comparison between **naive critic** and **COMA**) favors TD advantage over COMA advantage

 Two VDAC algorithms are proposed:
-- **VDAC-sum** simply assumes the global state-value is a summation of local state-values
+- **VDAC-sum** simply assumes the global state-value is a summation of local state-values.
+VDAC-sum does not take advantage of extra state information and shares a similar structure to IAC
 ![Image of vdnac](https://github.com/hahayonghuming/VDACs/blob/master/train_results/VDN_structure.jpg)
-- **VDAC-mix** utilizes a non-negative network as an non-linear function approximator to represent a broader class of functions
+- **VDAC-mix** utilizes a non-negative mixing network as an non-linear function approximator to represent a broader class of functions.
+The parameters in the mixing network is outputted by a set of hypernetworks, which take input as global states.
+Therefore, VDAC-mix is capable of incorporating extra state information
 ![Image of vmixac](https://github.com/hahayonghuming/VDACs/blob/master/train_results/Vmix.jpg)

 ## Run the Proposed Algorithms